History of Ontario: 20th century Ontario

 Franco-Ontarians protesting against Regulation 17, 1916.
 The regulation was in place from 1912 to 1927, prohibiting French-language instruction in Ontario schools.

 In 1912, Regulation 17 was a regulation introduced by the government of Ontario designed to shut down French-language schools at a time that Francophones from Quebec were moving into eastern Ontario.
 In July 1912, the Conservative government of Sir James P. Whitney issued Regulation 17, which severely limited the provision of French-language schooling to the province's French-speaking minority.
 French could only be used in the first two years of schooling, and after that students and teachers were required to use English in classrooms.
 Few of the teachers at the French-language schools were fluent in English, so the schools had to close.
 The French-Canadian population, which was growing rapidly in eastern Ontario from migration, reacted with outrage; journalist Henri Bourassa denounced the "Prussians of Ontario".
 With the Great War raging, Anglophones were insulted by the comparison.
-The restriction on French- language schools contributed to the Francophones turning away from the war effort in 1915 and refusing to enlist.
-But, most of Ontario's Catholics were Irish, led by Irish Bishop Fallon, who united with the Protestants in opposing French schools.
+The restriction on French-language schools contributed to the Francophones turning away from the war effort in 1915 and refusing to enlist.
+However, most of Ontario's Catholics were Irish, led by Irish Bishop Fallon, who united with the Protestants in opposing French schools.
 The government repealed Regulation 17 in 1927.
 Ontario has no official language, but English is considered the de facto language.
-Numerous French language services are available under the French Language Services Act of 1990 in designated areas where sizable francophone populations exist.
+Numerous French-language services are available under the French Language Services Act of 1990 in designated areas where sizable francophone populations exist.